 Question: Why do car tires leave black marks on my sealed driveway?
 How do I avoid this and remove the existing tire marks?

-Answer: This is a phenomenon called "plastizer migration."
-Plastizers are polymer compounds added to rubber, glue and plastic to make them flexible.
-The rubber used to make car tires contains plastizers to improve traction.
-But when the car is driven, the tires heat up, causing the plastizers to soften and leach out of the tire.
-When a hot tire is parked or driven on certain types of sealers, the plastizers migrate into and discolor the sealer.
-The better the tire quality, the higher the quantity of plastizer-and the greater the chance for hot tire marking.
-Lower-quality tires are harder and contain less plastizer, so they usually result in less hot tire marking on sealers.
+Answer: This is a phenomenon called "plasticizer migration."
+Plasticizers are polymer compounds added to rubber, glue and plastic to make them flexible.
+The rubber used to make car tires contains plasticizers to improve traction.
+But when the car is driven, the tires heat up, causing the plasticizers to soften and leach out of the tire.
+When a hot tire is parked or driven on certain types of sealers, the plasticizers migrate into and discolor the sealer.
+The better the tire quality, the higher the quantity of plasticizer-and the greater the chance for hot tire marking.
+Lower-quality tires are harder and contain less plasticizer, so they usually result in less hot tire marking on sealers.